KnowOneActual/Gene_crop_images/readme.md

 ```bash
 mogrify -format png *.png && mogrify -crop 1000x1000+1550+0 -path ./output *.png
 ```
+the syntax:
+In this case, the first two values after -crop (1000x1000) is the final size of the image you want to be cropped.
+The first value after the + (in this case, 1550) is the x offset.
+That is the number of pixels from left to where you want the crop to start.
+The second value ( in this case, +0) is the x offset.
+That is the number of pixels from the top of the image where you the crop to start.

+In this method, only images that need to be cropped will be cropped.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.